Helm Charts

 - Clone the official charts repository (opens new window) to access the scripts required.

-- Install cert-manager
+- Install cert-managersh ssl/install-certmanager.sh

-kubectl apply -f ssl/issuer-prod.yaml kubectl apply -f ssl/issuer-staging.yaml
+- Create the issuers in kuberneteskubectl apply -f ssl/issuer-prod.yaml kubectl apply -f ssl/issuer-staging.yaml

-with the domain where the instance will be accessible (e.g annotator.example.com).ingress: host: HOST_DOMAIN annotations: # ... other annotations cert-manager.io/issuer: 'letsencrypt-prod' cert-manager.io/acme-challenge-type: http01 tls: - secretName: datatorch-tls hosts: - HOST_DOMAIN
+- Add the annotations and TLS to the ingress found in the values.yaml.
+ReplaceHOST_DOMAINwith the domain where the instance will be accessible (e.g annotator.example.com).ingress: host: HOST_DOMAIN annotations: # ... other annotations cert-manager.io/issuer: 'letsencrypt-prod' cert-manager.io/acme-challenge-type: http01 tls: - secretName: datatorch-tls hosts: - HOST_DOMAIN

 - Install or upgrade your instance using Helm